shipaaa/TwitterWebParser/README.md

    pip install -r requirements.txt
    ```

-4. Copy .env.example to .env and edit .env file by filling in all environment variables in it.
+4. Copy .env.example to .env and edit .env file by filling in all your environment variables in it.

    ```
-   cp code/.env.example code/.env
+   cp .env.example .env
    ```